-The Company has not generated any revenue related to its primary business purpose to date and is subject to a number of risks similar to those of other early stage life science companies, including rapid technology change, regulatory approval of products, uncertainty of market acceptance of products, compliance with government regulations, protection of proprietary technology, dependence on key individuals, competition from other companies, the need for development of commercially viable products, and the need to obtain adequate additional financing to fund the development of its product candidates.
+The Company has not generated any revenue from product sales and is subject to a number of risks similar to those of other clinical stage life science companies, including rapid technology change, regulatory approval of products, uncertainty of market acceptance of products, compliance with government regulations, protection of proprietary technology, dependence on key individuals, competition from other companies, the need for development of commercially viable products, and the need to obtain adequate additional financing to fund the development of its product candidates.

-The Company has generated an accumulated deficit of \$256,527 since inception.
-The Company has financed its operations primarily through private placements of its preferred stock, an initial public offering ("IPO") completed in November 2013 and two follow-on offerings of common stock as well as a controlled equity offering.
+The Company has generated an accumulated deficit of \$366,104 since inception.
+The Company has financed its operations primarily through private placements of its preferred stock, an initial public offering ("IPO") completed in November 2013 and two follow-on offerings of common stock as well as an "at-the-market" offering.
 The Company has not completed development of any product candidate and has devoted substantially all of its financial resources and efforts to research and development, including preclinical and clinical development.
-The Company expects to continue to incur significant expenses and increasing operating losses for at least several years.
-The Company believes its cash, cash equivalents, and investments as of December 31, 2015 and proceeds from its controlled equity offering commenced in December 2015 will be sufficient to allow the Company to fund its current operating plan through at least January 1, 2017.
+The Company expects to continue to incur significant expenses and increasing operating losses for at least the foreseeable future.
+The Company believes its cash, cash equivalents, and investments as of December 31, 2016 and proceeds from its "at the market" equity offering commenced in December 2015 will be sufficient to allow the Company to fund its current operating plan through the end of 2018.